Precision training with an anatomical skeleton

 - Although advertised as very robust, it has not been designed to withstand shocks or heavy loads (eg. the weight of a person)

-- If it falls it breaks easily (skullcap, teeth and shoulders are very delicate but they can be repaired with the glue)
+- If it falls, it breaks easily (skullcap, teeth and shoulders are very delicate but they can be repaired with the glue)

-What is the skeleton dummy for?
+What is the skeleton dummy for in 6 Dragons Kung Fu?

 The goal is to understand/find precisely:

-- Where to hit the opponent
+- Where to hit the opponents

 - Where to defend ourselves